Dry Eyes: Causes & Remedies

 Sea buckthorn oil

 Many experts believe that the omega-3 fatty acids found in fish oils help reduce the risk of dry eyes as well as treat dry eyes.
-One study, for instance, suggests they have a definite role for dry eye syndrome, though the benefits may be more significant in those who have related conditions such as blepharitis and meibomian gland disease (ii).
+One study, for instance, suggests they have a definite role for dry eye syndrome, though the benefits may be more significant in those who have related conditions such as blepharitis and meibomian gland disease (vii).
+Another study has found that women who eat the highest amount of omega-3 fatty acids from fish may be 17 per cent less likely to develop dry eyes than women who eat less or no fish or seafood (viii).

-Many of these beneficial plant chemicals are thought to help support eye health, with studies suggesting they may also improve tear stability and quantity (iii).
-Substances called anthocyanidins, for instance, are potent antioxidants that many believe boost eye health by supporting the capillaries in the eyes.
+Many of these beneficial plant chemicals are thought to help support eye health, with studies suggesting they may also improve tear stability and quantity (ix).
+Substances called anthocyanidins for instance, are potent antioxidants that many believe boost eye health by supporting the capillaries in the eyes.
 Meanwhile, alpha lipoic acid may be useful too, as it’s a powerful antioxidant thought to help regenerate other antioxidants.

 Also known as riboflavin, vitamin B2 may be beneficial for eye health as it’s a co-factor for antioxidants that support the eye (that is, it helps with the biological function of certain antioxidants).
 This may explain why it’s commonly used as a remedy for eye fatigue.